 Crown Point can sell its natural gas production to both industrial and residential consumers.
-During Q4 2023 and YE 2023, the Company received an average of \$4.47 per mcf and \$5.31 per mcf, respectively, for its TDF natural gas, all of which was sold to the industrial market.
+Crown Point has sold all of its natural gas production to the industrial market since 2020.
+During Q1 2024, the Company received an average of \$4.51 per mcf for its TDF natural gas.